web-work-tools/minimal-mistakes/_posts/2019-07-13-html-proofer.md

 Then you must type `bundle install` from the root of your local copy.

-### Use
+### Test run on Decentralized-id.com

 Once installed, you can run Html Proofer as a command-line app.

-There's [a lot of other ways](https://github.com/gjtorikian/html-proofer) to use it, but here's a simle example that gives us actionalbe results:
+There's [a lot of other ways](https://github.com/gjtorikian/html-proofer) to use it, but here's a simle example that gives us some actionable results:

 `htmlproofer --disable_external --directory_index_file index.html --empty_alt_ignore ./_site`